 Snapdragons are spiked flowers with small blooms running along a single stalk that first open at the bottom of the plant, then up to the top.
 They are tender perennials that are only hardy to about USDA hardiness zones 8 or 9.
 In most areas, they are commonly grown as annuals.
-They can grow anywhere from a foot (30 cm) tall to 4 feet (1.2 m) tall, depending on the variety.
+Depending on the variety, they can grow anywhere from a foot (30 cm) to 4 feet (1.2 m) tall.
 Some dwarf varieties may grow only up to 6 inches (15 cm) tall.

 Snapdragon flowers come in an extremely wide variety of colors.
-Apart from true blue, Snapdragons are literally found in every single other color, and sometimes bicolored a blend of hues.
+Apart from true blue, Snapdragons are found in every other color and sometimes bicolored in a hues blend.
 In many cultivars, the middle of each bell-shaped bloom will be a darker color, and the outside of the bloom a lighter color.
-The most common colors are light pink and white.
+The most common colors are pale pink and white.

 Old European lore refers to Snapdragons as a symbol of both deception and graciousness.
 Medieval women would wear it if they wished men to stay away from them.
 Later on, it became popular in Victorian gardens.
 It is now a popular cottage garden flower.

 Snapdragons will bloom most profusely in full sun to partial shade in the spring.
 Once the temperature heats up, they may stop blooming altogether.
 Planting them in partial shade and keeping them well watered will help them make it through the summer to begin blooming again in fall.

 They like a neutral soil pH, between 6.2 and 7.0.
 As short-lived plants, they are not heavy feeders, but adding organic matter will help keep them healthy and blooming.

 Snapdragons can be winter sown, meaning you can toss the seeds out in late fall or even on top of the snow, and most will germinate in the spring.